Reimbursements to Employees

 Q. I have direct deposit for payroll payments; do I need to do anything to receive reimbursements through direct deposit?

-Q. How will reimbursements be paid to employees who don't have payroll direct deposit or a Paychek Plus!™ payroll debit card?
+Q. How will reimbursements be paid to employees who don't have payroll direct deposit.

-A. These employees will receive the payment by a check mailed to the address designated on the voucher.
+A. These employees will receive the payment by a check mailed to the address they have entered in MyUI.

 Q. Can I select a different bank account for the direct deposit of my reimbursements?